revell-logo

 50-Yard Zero

-To zero scope at 50 yards effectively, your point of impact will be approximately 1.5 inches high at 100 yards and return to zero around 200 yards with most common calibers.
+When you zero scope at 50 yards effectively, your point of impact will be approximately 1.5 inches high at 100 yards and return to zero around 200 yards with most common calibers like .223, .308, and 6.5 Creedmoor.
+This creates a forgiving trajectory that keeps you within vital zone accuracy across typical hunting ranges.

 100-Yard Zero